couple at Oracle Park for a San Francisco Giants baseball game

-From iconic landmarks like the Golden Gate Bridge and Alcatraz to underrated neighborhoods, coastal trails, world-class food, and hidden local gems, there’s no shortage of unforgettable experiences packed into its seven square miles.
+From iconic landmarks like the Golden Gate Bridge and Alcatraz to family-friendly neighborhoods, coastal trails, world-class food, and hidden local gems in unique neighborhoods, there’s no shortage of unforgettable experiences packed into its seven square miles.

 1. Break Into Alcatraz